Disaster Relief and Recovery

 Donate to Relief and Recovery Programs!

-Your donation will support our ongoing disaster relief and recovery programs in Asia.
+Your donation will support our ongoing disaster relief and recovery programs in Asia Pacific.

-Peace Winds America remains committed to serving people affected by natural disasters.
-Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from US, Japan, and other sources.
-PWA staff and skilled partners coordinate on-site relief and rehabilitation, and provide liaison services between international responders.
+Peace Winds America is committed to serving people affected by natural disasters.
+Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from U.S., Japan, and other sources.
+PWA staff and skilled partners in country coordinate on-site relief and rehabilitation, and provide liaison services with international responders.
 For more information on how to get involved click here.

 Active Relief and Recovery Efforts

-PWA is providing ongoing recovery assistance on the island of Busuanga in coordination with our local partner the Citizen’s Disaster Response Center .
+PWA is providing ongoing recovery assistance on the overlooked island of Busuanga in coordination with our local partner the Citizen’s Disaster Response Center.
+In the immediate aftermath of the disaster, PWA provided immediate relief in partnership with Peace Winds Japan in the areas of Samar and Leyte.
 Click here to learn more.

 Past Relief and Recovery Efforts